-Adrian Warner is an award-winning, multi-lingual journalist with 30 years’ experience of writing and broadcasting for Reuters, the Evening Standard and the BBC who now provides training and advice to doctors, business executives and students on writing, presenting and strategic communications.
+Adrian Warner is an award-winning, multi-lingual journalist with 30 years’ experience of writing and broadcasting for Reuters, the Evening Standard and the BBC who now provides training and media advice to doctors, business executives, sports personalities and students on writing, presenting and strategic communications.

-In January 2019 he joined the University of Northampton as a Senior Lecturer in Sports Journalism and Broadcasting at the University of Bedfordshire.
+In January 2019 he joined the University of Northampton as a Senior Lecturer in Multimedia Journalism following three years at the University of Bedfordshire.
 He continues to combine his role as leader of the BA Multimedia Sports Journalism course with his work as a writer and copywriter, broadcaster and presenter, audio-visual content provider, media trainer and communications consultant for Adrian Warner Media.

 In 2017 he also qualified as a Fellow of the Higher Education Academy (FHEA) with a Post Graduate Certificate in Teaching in Higher Education (PGCTHE).

-His clients for media training and content creation in the last year have included doctors and senior medical staff on National Health Service leadership programmes (for Eden & Partners), organisers of the 2017 World Athletics and Para athletics Championships and world indoor championships and 2019 European indoor championships (for Pearce International) and Leisure Media Magazines and Digital and England’s Commonwealth Games squad (for Matchtight).
+His clients for media training and content creation in the last two years have included doctors and senior medical staff on National Health Service leadership programmes (for Eden & Partners), organisers of the 2017 World Athletics and Para athletics Championships and world indoor championships and 2019 European indoor championships (for Pearce International), Leisure Media Magazines and Digital and England’s Commonwealth Games squad (for Matchtight).